 Section 1222.
 Third-Party Finance.
-The Western Area Power Administration (WAPA) and the Southwestern Power Administration (SWPA) would be able to either continue to design, develop, construct, operate, maintain, or own transmission facilities within their region or participate with other entities for the same purposes if: the Secretary of Energy designates the area as a National Interest Electric Transmission Corridor and the project would reduce congestion, or the project is needed to accommodate projected increases in demand for transmission capacity.
-The project would need to be consistent with the needs identified by the appropriate Regional Transmission Organization or Independent System Operator.
-No more than \$100 million from third-party financing may be used during fiscal years 2004 through 2013.
-This section was not included in either the House- or Senate-passed H.R.
-6.

-Current Law.
-Enabling statutes for power marketing administrations may restrict third-party financing, construction, operation, and maintenance of transmission facilities.2
+The Western Area Power Administration (WAPA) and the Southwestern Power Administration (SWPA) would be able to either continue to design, develop, construct, operate, maintain, or own transmission facilities within their regions or participate with other entities for the same purposes if: the Secretary of Energy designates the area as a National Interest Electric Transmission Corridor and the project would reduce congestion, or the project is needed to accommodate projected increases in demand for transmission capacity.
+The project would be required to be consistent with the needs identified by the appropriate Regional Transmission Organization or Independent System Operator.
+No more than \$100 million from third-party financing may be used during fiscal years 2006 through 2015.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.
+Under current law the enabling statutes for power marketing administrations may restrict third-party financing, construction, operation, and maintenance of transmission facilities.4

 Section 1223.
 Transmission System Monitoring.
 Within six months of enactment, the Secretary of Energy and the Federal Energy Regulatory Commission would be required to complete a study and report to Congress on what would be required to create and implement a transmission monitoring system for the Eastern and Western interconnections.
 The monitoring system would provide all transmission system owners and Regional Transmission Organizations real-time information on the operating status of all transmission lines.
-This section was not included in either the House- or Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.